Bank of Hamburg: Units of account

 The bank's unit of account was the Reichsthaler banco, worth 3 Hamburg mark banco or 48 schillings banco.
 On the date of the bank's foundation, this Bankothaler corresponded to the fine silver weight of the Reichsthaler based on the Imperial Minting Standard (Reichsmünzfuß) of 1566.

-Similar to the Amsterdam Wisselbank, the Hamburger Bank was established in 1619 in order to guarantee the full silver equivalent of the German Empire's Reichsthaler despite the ensuing crises of the Thirty Years' War and the resulting Kipper und Wipper financial crisis.
+Similar to the Bank of Amsterdam, the Bank of Hamburg was established in 1619 in order to guarantee the full silver equivalent of the German Empire's Reichsthaler despite the ensuing crises of the Thirty Years' War and the resulting Kipper und Wipper financial crisis.
 While originally defined as 1/9th a Cologne Mark of fine silver (or 25.984 g silver), Amsterdam's more extensive operations meant that its Dutch rijksdaalder's slightly lower standard of 25.4 g silver prevailed (hence, 8.46 g silver per Mark Banco).
 Silver received from depositors were converted in the books in reichsthalers banco of 3 marks or 48 schillings credited to their accounts (or Folium).
 From there they could make cashless payments to other account holders with full confidence of payment in the right quantity of silver.

 Since the Reichsthaler Banco was viewed as stable in value, it was used in wholesale and mortgage loans, and merchants carried their books in Thalers and Marks Banco.
 Rates for other currencies and goods were published regularly, the most important of which is the daily exchange rate of gold coins or bullion into silver standard marks banco.
 The reichsthaler banco of Hamburg and Amsterdam was also equal in value to the Danish rigsdaler specie and the Norwegian rigsdaler specie.

 In 1770 the bank's currency unit was modified so that a Cologne Mark of silver made 91/4 reichsthalers banco or 273/4 marks banco (hence, 25.28 g fine silver per reichsthaler or 8.43 g per mark), or 591/3 marks banco per Zollpfund (Customs Pound of 500 g fine silver).
 The Reichsthaler Banco was worth 1.5169 Vereinsthalers of 162/3 g fine silver introduced by the Vienna Monetary Treaty of 1857.

 At the time of German currency unification in 1875, the new currency was named Mark (the German gold mark), as a comparatively neutral choice to replace the various southern Guilders and northern Thalers, and to accommodate sensitivities in Hamburg about the disappearance of the celebrated local bank.
 Hamburg's currency was retired at 1 mark banco = 1.5 German marks and 1 reichsthaler banco = 4.5 German gold marks.
-The German national currency would retain the name Mark, inherited from the Hamburger Bank, until its replacement by the euro.
+The German national currency would retain the name Mark, inherited from the Bank of Hamburg, until its replacement by the euro.